togethercpp/tcoj-docker/README.md

-# VNOJ Docker
+# CKTOJ Docker

-This repository contains the Docker files to run the [VNOJ](https://github.com/VNOI-Admin/OJ).
+This repository contains the Docker files to run the [CKTOJ](https://github.com/CKTOJ/OJ).

 Based on [dmoj-docker](https://github.com/Ninjaclasher/dmoj-docker).